sonalisharma/info247-lab-05-datawrangler-tableau/readme.md

 ###Setup
 1. Clone this repository to your computer.
-2. Connect to Tablea (either directly if you have windows machine or to remote Ischool machine)
+2. Connect to Tableau (either directly if you have windows machine or to remote Ischool machine)
 3. Use Super Store and Coffee Chain dataset

 ###Goals